-Youth Staff Arrival - Friday, June 22nd
+Youth Staff Arrival- Friday, June 21st

-Check-in will be at the new Dining Hall between 1:00pm and 5:00pm on Friday, June $22^{nd}$ .
+Check-in will be at the new Dining Hall between 1:00pm and 5:00pm on Friday, June 21st.
 A light meal will be served at 6:00pm.
 Youth who are still in school may leave Sunday at 5:00pm and return when school is over.
 Please let the camp director know about you plans.
+The first day off will be Saturday, June 29th.